divy-sh/animus/README.md

 - Added key based locking instead of locking the store globally, leading to huge increase in concurrency.

+### v0.1.0

+- Finalize how to handle the store, and expose the store locks so that they can be used by other commands as required.

+- Add many other commands, details can be found in doc.go file.
 # License

 Animus is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the LICENSE file for more information.